 A large proportion of Kenya’s population is considered to be poor, earning less than USD 2 per day, therefore there is a huge potential for microinsurance at the bottom end of the population pyramid.
 For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought also means that many are struggling to produce enough food.

-The cooperative sector in Kenya has thrived since Kenya's independence, and 63% of Kenyans derive their livelihoods directly/indirectly from cooperative based activities (Source: International Labour Organization).
-Cooperatives in Kenya are organized horizontally by economic sectors into agricultural and non-agricultural cooperatives.
+The cooperative sector in Kenya has thrived since Kenya's independence, and 63% of Kenyans derive their livelihoods directly/indirectly from cooperative based activities (Source: International Labour Organisation).
+Cooperatives in Kenya are organised horizontally by economic sectors into agricultural and non-agricultural cooperatives.

 Where are we now?